CinquinAndy/CinquinAndy/README.md

-( ✨ Currently looking for a job for late 2024 - early 2025 ✨)
+( ✨ Currently looking for a job for late 2024 ✨)

 # Hi !
 I'm <a href="https://andy-cinquin.fr/">Andy</a> !